 Blues is a tonality, not a song form

-There are a great many songs using the twelve-bar scheme that do not lie within the blues genre at all.
+There are many songs using the twelve-bar scheme that do not lie within the blues genre at all.
 “Shuckin’ The Corn” by Flatt and Scruggs (1957) and Neal Hefti’s theme song to the Batman television show (1966) both use the twelve-bar scheme.
 However, most listeners would identify the former as bluegrass and the latter as jazzy rock.
-Meanwhile, a great many songs that do not use the twelve-bar scheme nevertheless feel strongly like the blues.
+Meanwhile, it is possible for a song to not use the twelve-bar scheme and nevertheless feel strongly like the blues.
 Jaffe (2011) cites “Work Song” by Nat Adderley and Oscar Brown Jr. (1960) and “Moanin’” by Bobby Timmons (1958) as blues tunes using alternative song forms.
-Like all musical genres, blues lacks crisp boundaries.
-Nonetheless, blues harmony is a reliable signifier for “bluesiness,” whereas the twelve-bar form is not.
+Like all musical genres, the blues lacks crisp boundaries.
+Nonetheless, blues harmony is a more reliable signifier for “bluesiness” than the twelve-bar form.

 It is possible to imbue nearly any piece of music with blues feel by embellishing or replacing its melody notes with blues scale notes.
 For example, compare Simon and Garfunkel’s original recording of “Bridge Over Troubled Water” (1970) with the version recorded by Aretha Franklin (1971).
 The song as written is gospel-inflected pop.
 Franklin retains the gospel elements, but otherwise her interpretation is a wide stylistic departure.
 She interprets the melody so freely as to essentially rewrite it, replacing its diatonicism with the blues scale throughout.
 Franklin adds additional blues feel via rhythm and pitch play.
 The end result is a great deal “bluesier” than Simon and Garfunkel’s version.